 Tinctures: Cannabinoids can also be extracted into alcohol or glycerine, and made into tinctures.
 Tinctures may be dropped or sprayed into the mouth to be absorbed into the mucous membranes.
 Effects of tinctures are usually felt within 5 minutes to 1 hour, and last about 4 hours.

 It is recommended to start with about 3 drops of tincture, and wait an hour before increasing the dosage, incrementally and as necessary.
 Alcohol based tincutres may also be dropped into hot water in order to let the alcohol evaporate, and then ingested.
 Effects will be the same as they are for ingested cannabis (above).

 Options for Safer Smoking

 There are various methods of smoking cannabis that can reduce bronchial irritation while obtaining the medicinal benefits of the plant.
 These methods include:

 - Cannabis may be ground or cut and then rolled into a “joint”.
 Using natural (without artificial ingredients or flavours) rolling papers such as those derived from hemp or rice is recommended for both health reasons and to avoid using tree products.

 - Pipes can be used to avoid smoking paper and are useful when smoking small quantities.
-We recommend glass pipes to prevent ingestion of possible harmful by-products from other pipes made from other sources of material.
+We recommend glass pipes to prevent ingestion of possible harmful by-products.

 - Water pipes can be used to cool the temperature of inhaled plant matter.